Billions and Billions.com

 Located high atop the Atacama Desert, the 5-member team (Hanson, Keller, Mazlin, Parker, Tse) remotely operated a 16" f/11.3 RCOS Ritchey-Chrétien owned by the University of North Carolina at Chapel Hill.
 Tracking on a PlaneWave 200HR Ascension equatorial mount,

-FLI ProLine 16803 CCD camera, 8-position SBIG filter wheel, and L-R-G-B, Ha, OIII, and SII filters.
+images were acquired with an FLI ProLine 16803 CCD camera, 8-position SBIG filter wheel, and L-R-G-B, Ha, OIII, and SII filters.

 Generally, 15-hours of luminance, and 12-hours of each color channel were collected, for a total exposure time of ~50-hours.
 Subexposures were 1,800 seconds at 1 x 1 binning.
 Seeing was often below 0.5 arcseconds.